2015 National Survey on Drug Use and Health (NSDUH) Releases

-- Use of illicit drugs (for example, marijuana, cocaine, heroin, hallucinogens, inhalants, and the nonmedical use of prescription pain relievers, tranquilizers, stimulants, and sedatives)
+- Use of illicit drugs (such as, marijuana, cocaine, heroin, hallucinogens, and inhalants, as well as the misuse of prescription pain relievers, tranquilizers, stimulants, and sedatives)

 - Use of alcohol and tobacco products